Accurate Linear Cutting-Plane Relaxations for ACOPF: Convex Relaxations and Power Losses

 \end{remark}

-Given that we obtain active power loss as a linear combination of the power flow equations it is natural to wonder if the SOC relaxations to ACOPF (or outer-approximations thereof) accurately approximate active-power losses.
-We provide empirical evidence that the quality of the approximations to total losses provided by the SOC relaxations is still very weak -- even though the objective lower bounds proved by the SOC relaxations are quite close to ACOPF primal bounds (see \cref{section:experiments}).
-It must be noted, however, that from a theoretical perspective the existence of active-power losses is not what makes ACOPF intractable; the NP-hardness proof in~\cite{verma09,bienstock+verma19} relies on a loss-less grid.
+Given that we obtain active power loss as a linear combination of the power flow equations it is natural to wonder if the SOC relaxations to ACOPF (or outer approximations thereof) accurately approximate active-power losses.
+In Table~\ref{table:losses} we provide empirical evidence that the quality of the approximations to total losses provided by the SOC relaxations is still very weak -- even though the objective lower bounds proved by the SOC relaxations are quite close to ACOPF primal bounds.

+It must be noted, however, that from a theoretical perspective the existence of active-power losses is not what makes ACOPF intractable; the NP-hardness proof in~\cite{verma09,bienstock+verma19} relies on a lossless system.